WU-RDS/RMA2023/02-basic_data_handling.md

 top10_track_explicit_1 <- c(FALSE,FALSE,FALSE,FALSE,FALSE,FALSE,TRUE,TRUE,FALSE,FALSE)
 ```

-In order to "call" a vector we can now simply enter its name:
+In order to "return" a vector we can now simply enter its name:

 ```r